InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/cluster-prep/basic/stack-deployment.rst

 This job will also wait for the loader to complete.
 As we're running a typical **ALL TARGETS** load this will take around 40 minutes.
 The job will time-out after an hour.

+Once complete you should be able to navigate to the application by navigating to the URL you used for ``stack_hostname``.